 2. Wobble Chair

 A group of patients were selected for a study that was featured in the Journal of Chiropractic Medicine based on their medical history of lumbar herniated or bulging discs verified by previous MRI/CT scans, history of paraesthesia in one or both lower extremities, pain levels reported as a minimum of 8/10 and/or history of sciatica or other radicular findings.
-After undergoing the treatment protocol as mentioned above, all patients showed positive and statistically significant outcomes in radiographic disc heights, functional rating index, numeric pain rating, spirometry, and patient height.
+After undergoing the treatment protocol as mentioned above (chiropractic adjustments and exercises), all patients showed positive and statistically significant outcomes in radiographic disc heights, functional rating index, numeric pain rating, spirometry, and patient height.
 Here are a before and after x-ray finding presented in the study:

 As you grow older, become more sedentary and develop advancing spinal and postural degenerative conditions, your spine will lose the normal alignment and segmental motion of the joints.
 Once this happens, the discs will rapidly lose its heights and cause nerve encroachment.
 Chronic pain syndromes and spine-related organ dysfunctions are completely avoidable.
 Exercise, move more, drink more water and most importantly, go and see a chiropractor.